kevin-tolentino/Shiny-Pokemon-Memory-Match/README.md

 # poke-match
-🃏 A Pokemon Themed Memory Match Project utilizing HTML5, CSS3, and JavaScript.
+🃏 A Pokémon-themed memory match game with statistic tracking and card GIF images.

 _Disclaimer: Please note that this project is for demonstration purposes only.
 All rights belong to their respective owners.
 I do not own any of this content._